 "You have no way of knowing under the current system that your food is not being mixed without your knowledge," he said.
-"It is protecting the consumer at the point of consumption from potentially the worst that science has to offer."

 The Attorney General's Office expects to ultimately defend the legislation in court.
 Whether the bill violates constitutional protections against compelled speech, laws prohibiting adverse impacts on interstate commerce and rules prohibiting conflicts between state and federal law are among the legal questions the state could be forced to answer in court.

 The bill sets up a $1.5 million special fund to defend the law.
 The money will come from private donations, state appropriations and from settlements awarded to the state.
 Violators of the law could face penalties as high as $1,000 per day for each product.

 Lawmakers are confident the legislation can withstand constitutional challenges.